vuwuv/async-cancellables/packages/async-lock/README.md

 - `usedSlots` gets slot count currently occupied
 - `availableSlots` get slot count currently available
 - `waitersPresent` returns presence of any waiters in the queue
+- `waitersCount` returns count of waiters in the queue
+- `waitersSlots` returns total slot count of waiters in the queue

 ## Authors